TurkiK/Django-E-commerce-Platform/README.md

 # Django-E-commerce-Platform
 This project demonstrates the application of skills learned during Tuwaiq's Django RESTful API program.
-It showcases a robust backend for an e-commerce platform, emphasizing RESTful API design principles and Django best practices.
+It showcases a robust backend for an e-commerce platform, emphasizing on Django best practices.

 ## Key Features:
 - RESTful API endpoints for all core e-commerce functionalities